Friday, October 30, 2015

 Today we went exploring with a group of African elephants.
 I booked us on a small group tour with Shearwater Adventures.
 Our day began with an early morning pick-up from our hotel.
 We were then driven out to the company's 4,000-hectare private game reserve where five elephants were waiting for our group.

-Climbing aboard these enormous animals was an adventure in itself.
-Our "Induna" or driver, got it to crouch down on the ground.
+Climbing aboard these enormous creatures was an adventure in itself.
+Our "Induna" or driver, got the animal to crouch down on the ground.
 We then clambered aboard using a small step ladder.
-When you first get on you feel a bit unsettled, especially as the elephant stands to its full height.
-It certainly feels a very long way down.
-You also sit on a type of canvas saddle with stirrups for resting your feet in.
-This rustle saddle made us feel far more connected to the animal than the platform-based rides I've experienced in India.
-We rode with two people per elephant plus our driver.
+As the elephant stands to its full height you suddenly appreciate how big it really is.
+It felt a very long way down.
+We rode sitting on a padded canvas saddle with simple stirrups for your feet.
+This rustic saddle leaves you feeling far more connected to the animal than the platform-based ride I enjoyed in India.

 Our 45-minute ride took us on a circuit through the bush down into a shallow river bed which we crossed before circling back and returning to base.
 We were then given an opportunity to feed the animals and take plenty of one-in-a-lifetime close-up photos with them.
 It was a genuinely moving experience.